jess843/SimpleCalculatorAndroidApp/README.md

 2. Download the Android SDK and Android Studio.

-3. Create a brancof the repository, and upload it in Android Studio.
+3. Create a branch/fork of the repository, and upload it in Android Studio.

 4. When you are done making changes, open a pull request.